Driver killed in McFarland crash identified as 83-year-old Monona woman

 The crash happened shortly before 10 a.m., closing Highway 51, the state Department of Transportation reported.

-She was taken to a nearby hospital where she succumbed to her injuries, the Medical Examiners Office said.
+She was taken to a nearby hospital where she died of her injuries, the Medical Examiners Office said.

 The investigation into the incident is ongoing.